 There’s just one major stumbling block – the children’s education.

-Everyone tells you what a wonderful educational opportunity it will be for the children, and that they’ll learn so much, and you’re sure they’re right – but it still feels like a major undertaking.
-For six months, or a year, or maybe more, you’re going to be the one providing their education.
+People tell you what a wonderful educational opportunity it will be for the children, and that they’ll learn so much, and you’re sure they’re right – but it still feels like a major undertaking.
+For six months, or a year, or maybe even more, you’re going to be the one providing their education.

 This can be a fantastic, seamless option.
 The school keeps your child enrolled, gives them an exemption from attending, and usually provides you with some schoolwork to do while you’re away.
+For many I’ve met, keeping a journal and doing some basic maths work is all they’re given (anyone else find it worrying that this is enough to replace 3-6 months of schoolwork?!).
 Scroll down and read the homeschooling section for a comprehensive guide to learning on the road.

 If they won’t or can’t, then it’s onto the other options.